611: No Such Thing As A Forbidden Panettone

 If anyone doesn't know the 1988 film with Tom Hanks, he is a 13-year-old boy who turns into an adult and plays around in toy shops.

 And one of them, the most iconic scene, probably, he plays one of these giant floor pianos.
+Yeah, absolutely.

-Absolutely brilliant.
+brilliant.
 Yeah, that's right.

-actually, that's not what it would sound like because they are of the Carnatic musical scale, they're Swaras, so they're not normal sort of ABCD EFG notes,
+Actually, that's not what it would sound like because they are of the Carnatic musical scale.
+They're Swaras, so they're not normal sort of ABCD EFG notes.

-they are a double harmonic, so that's a scale with a D flat and an A flat for music nerds like Anne's husband.
+They are a double harmonic.
+So that's a scale with a D flat and an A flat for music nerds like Anne's husband.

-And so when you play it, it's if you play that scale, it sounds like you're in a 1980s movie and a snake's about to come out of a basket.
+And so when you play it, if you play that scale, it sounds like you're in a 1980s movie and a snake's about to come out of a basket.
 Do you know that kind of Eastern sound?

 They did.
 You know what steps you're going to record on those steps.

-I mean that would be a music video.
-Well it'd be hard to.
+I mean, that would be a music video.
+Well, it'd be hard to.

-I don't know if you've seen a video or a picture of these steps but firstly they're hard to get to because they're in a cage now.
+I don't know if you've seen a video or a picture of these steps, but firstly, they're hard to get to because they're in a cage now.

 So there's this big